 The Company's Credit Agreement, which is scheduled to mature on September 28, 2023, provides for a senior secured revolving credit facility with a maximum loan amount of \$2.5 billion.
-As of June 30, 2021, the borrowing base and aggregate lender commitments under the Credit Agreement were \$1.1 billion.
-The next scheduled borrowing base redetermination date is October 1, 2021.
-On June 8, 2021, the Company entered into a sixth amendment ("Sixth Amendment") to the Credit Agreement to amend certain definitions and covenants relating to the Company's ability to issue permitted refinancing debt and repurchase or redeem outstanding indebtedness to facilitate the Tender Offer and the 2022 Senior Notes Redemption, each as defined below.
+On June 8, 2021, the Company entered into a sixth amendment to the Credit Agreement to amend certain definitions and covenants relating to the Company's ability to issue permitted refinancing debt and to repurchase or redeem outstanding indebtedness to facilitate the Tender Offer and the 2022 Senior Notes Redemption, each as defined below.
+As of September 30, 2021, the borrowing base and aggregate lender commitments under the Credit Agreement were \$1.1 billion.
+Subsequent to September 30, 2021, the fall semi-annual borrowing base redetermination was completed, which reaffirmed both the Company's borrowing base and aggregate lender commitments at \$1.1 billion.
+The next scheduled borrowing base redetermination date is April 1, 2022.

 Interest and commitment fees associated with the revolving credit facility are accrued based on a borrowing base utilization grid set forth in the Credit Agreement as presented in Note 5 - Long-Term Debt in the 2020 Form 10-K. At the Company's election, borrowings under the Credit Agreement may be in the form of Eurodollar, Alternate Base Rate ("ABR"), or Swingline loans.
-Eurodollar loans accrue interest at LIBOR, plus the applicable margin from the utilization grid, and ABR and Swingline loans accrue interest at a market-based floating rate, plus the applicable margin from the utilization grid and are included in the interest expense line item on the accompanying statements of operations.
+Eurodollar loans accrue interest at LIBOR, plus the applicable margin from the utilization grid, and ABR and Swingline loans accrue interest at a market-based floating rate, plus the applicable margin from the utilization grid.
+Commitment fees are accrued on the unused portion of the aggregate lender commitment amount at rates from the utilization grid and are included in the interest expense line item on the accompanying statements of operations.

 The Credit Agreement specifies that if LIBOR is no longer a widely used benchmark rate, or if it is no longer used for determining interest rates for loans in the United States, a replacement interest rate that fairly reflects the cost to the lenders of funding loans shall be established by the Administrative Agent, as defined in the Credit Agreement, in consultation with the Company.
-Please refer to Note 1 - Summary of Significant Accounting Policies for discussion of FASB ASU 2020-04 and ASU 2021-01, which provides quidance related to reference rate reform.
+Please refer to Note 1 - Summary of Significant Accounting Policies for discussion of FASB ASU 2020-04 and ASU 2021-01, which provides guidance related to reference rate reform.

-The following table presents the outstanding balance, total amount of letters of credit outstanding, and available borrowing capacity under the Credit Agreement as of July 21, 2021, June 30, 2021, and December 31, 2020:
+The following table presents the outstanding balance, total amount of letters of credit outstanding, and available borrowing capacity under the Credit Agreement as of October 21, 2021, September 30, 2021, and December 31, 2020: